 Having been using this machine a few weeks, I’m extremely impressed.
 The standard of coffee I can produce at home is the match of most I’ve been commercially served, though the committed ones retain their edge unsurprisingly.
 It heats up quickly, is easy to clean and packed with clever touches such as a dated water filter to prompt replacement, a reminder to empty the drip tray that elegantly floats into view when needed and a magnetically concealed tamper.

 There’s really very little to mark it down on.
 It’d be nice to have a larger reservoir and it takes a couple of moments to build pressure for steam but those really are the most minor of complaints for a domestic machine that impressed my tame expert a great deal.
 That said, the scope for disappointment does exist if you’re not enthusiastic enough to properly configure the machine, though I’d suggest that spending hundreds of pounds on a coffee machine would be a strange thing to do if you lacked that drive.
 I was lucky enough to be able to call on a friend’s expertise, but I know other people who’ve successfully used Youtube tutorials to achieve success.
-If you’re in the market for a smart addition to your armoury of kitchen appliances that’ll transform your coffee offering, I would recommend it without hesitation.
+If you’re in the market for a smart addition to your armoury of kitchen appliances that’ll transform your coffee offering, I would recommend the Sage Barista Express without hesitation.